Fiserv/data-commerce-solutions/docs/getting-started.md

 ![image](https://user-images.githubusercontent.com/81968767/220961197-8e76ec1f-b291-4dfd-8287-c4a83b4ecf40.png)

 ### Response
-From the response we are only interested in the following fields Access token ,Expires in and Token type.
+From the response we are only interested in the following fields: access_token, expires_in and token_type.

 |     Field Name      |     Description                                          |     Type      |
 |---------------------|----------------------------------------------------------|---------------|